The Undateables: Meet the singletons looking for love tonight

 In a world where first impressions are everything, finding love can be tricky.
 And when you have a disability, sometimes it seems impossible.

-The award-winning series The Undateables is back with episode three of its eleventh series tonight on Channel 4 from 9PM.
+The award-winning series The Undateables is back with episode four of its eleventh series tonight on Channel 4 from 9PM.

-In this episode we catch up with three familiar faces who are still looking for love and one who has found the one.
+This concluding episode revisits three familiar faces who are still looking for love and one who is now engaged to be married to his college sweetheart.

-Rory (pictured), who's 24, found love once but it didn't last so he's determined to find it again.
-He lives in Coventry and has a passion for all things horror-movie-related.
+Lincolnshire lass Charlotte is moving out of her family home into her own place.
+At 23, she's finished university and is looking to find a life partner.
+Her twin sister is settled with a man and Charlotte wants the same.

-He has Asperger's and recently started a job as an usher at the Royal Shakespeare Company where one day he would love to be a costume designer.
-He would love to find a fellow creative lady to spend his time with.
+Charlotte has autism and is a massive fan of hugs, but she's often too keen on dates so is trying to play it calm and keep her cool this time around.

 You can watch new episodes online and catch up with past series for free via the All4 Hub.